rpcme/aws-cloud-and-xilinx-workshop/Lab2.md

 	./deploy-awsiot-objects.sh
 	```

    When the script completes, the keys and certificates will be in the directories specified above.
+   You can also optionally provide a prefix for you group by calling `./deploy-awsiot-objects.sh <your-prefix>`.

 3. Using the RNDIS adapter of Ultra96, copy some files from the ```$WORKSHOP_HOME/edge/auth-node-zynq7k``` directory to your laptop.
 In a psftp session, you would:
     1. open xilinx@192.168.1.3  # Enter *xilinx* for password